foundersandcoders/coursebook/src/course/syllabus/apprenticeship/client-side-app/project.md

-The goal is to build an interactive game-like thing that uses data from an API.
+Your project this week is to build an interactive game-like thing using React.

+## Spike

+Now that you're using a framework there is a bit more initial environment setup involved before you can start writing code.
+Make sure you get this [setup](#setup) done and [deployed](#deployment) to Netlify at the beginning.

 ## Criteria

-- Accept some user input (e.g. a username)
+- Accept at least 2 kinds of user input
-- Query an API (e.g. the [Github API](https://developer.github.com/v3/), or any other [fun one](https://www.potterapi.com/))
-- Populate the UI with API data
 - Have some form of persistent state and interactivity, e.g.
-  - A hunger bar that decreases over time and is topped up when you feed them stars
-  - A button to add more users to your collection
+  - Countdown timer
+  - Score tracker
+  - Previous guesses

 ### Stretch criteria